readysetmark/WealthPulse/Readme.md

 Balance Report
-- [ ] Can I improve the account filtering code?
+- [ ] Can I improve the entry filtering code?
-- [ ] Can I get rid of the list comprehension?
-- [ ] Can I clean it up so the main function is just sub-function calls?
+- [ ] Can I clean it up so the balance query function is just sub-function calls?

 All Reports
 - [ ] Refactoring/clean up of all reports